aws-solutions/document-understanding-solution/README.md

 ### Development Deploy Workflow and stacknaming

 The `package.json` script node `stackname` sets the stackname for the deploy commands.
-Throughout development it has been imparative to maintain multiple stacks in order to allow client app development and stack architecture development to work without creating breaking changes.
+Throughout development it has been imperative to maintain multiple stacks in order to allow client app development and stack architecture development to work without creating breaking changes.
 When a new stackname is merged into develop it should have the most up to date deployments.

 ## Developing Locally